Mesothelioma stages

 We understand that waiting to know the stage and grade of your cancer can be a worrying time.
 We're here if you need someone to talk to.
 You can:

-The staging system most commonly used for pleural mesothelioma is called the International Mesothelioma Interest Group (IMIG) system.
-It is based on the TNM system, which has been adapted for mesothelioma.
+The staging system that is often used for pleural mesothelioma is written by the International Association for the Study of Lung Cancer (IASLC).
+It is based on the TNM system.

 Stage 1

-Cancer cells are only found in the inner or outer pleura in one side of the chest.
-The cancer has not spread to the lymph nodes or outside of the chest.
+The cancer is limited to the pleura, in one side of the chest.
+It is 12mm or less in thickness.
+The cancer has not spread to the lymph nodes.

 Stage 2

-The cancer is in the same areas as stage 1, but has also spread to nearby lymph nodes (N1).
+The cancer is the same as stage 1 but has also spread to nearby lymph nodes (N1).

 Stage 3